 “‘Til death do us part” has become “Until I get bored of you.”

 “People who are barely old enough to rent a car are buying homes with or making lifelong commitments to someone they have only known for a few months.
 Sure, everyone is different and sometimes ‘when you know, you just know,’ but drastic lifestyle changes do not allow us to settle in comfortably.
 This can easily lead to regret not too far down the road.
-Not to mention resentment for your partner.
+Not to mention developing resentment towards your partner.
 Two things that should never be present in a relationship”

 “Too often people are left saying “but they changed!”
 No they didn’t, you just finally learned who they really were.
 The truth came out.
 People can only put on a facade for so long, and if you make a permanent decision based on a temporary emotion, there is only trouble to follow”